denverwthomas/Box-Office-Revenues-Predictions-Project/README.md

 * if you have more than 100M to invest, in this case, which production company you work with matters.
 We recommend collaborating with one of the more prestigious companies.

 ## Prediction Results
-This model is built in Dec 2019.
-At that time, We predicted a soon to be released movie Mulan (by Disney) and our model tells us that this movie will be a lucrative movie;.
+This model was made in the December of 2019.
+At that time, we predicted a soon to be released movie Mulan (by Disney) would be lucrative, according to this model;.
 ![avatar](/images/mulan.jpg)

 ## Limitations